By Edith Cuerrier

-One book was a lavish production by the great showman-photographer Mathew Brady for the parlour or library, resplendent with lithographs based on daguerreotypes of young America’s movers and shakers.
+One book was a lavish production by the great showman-photographer Mathew Brady for the parlor or library, resplendent with lithographs based on daguerreotypes of young America’s movers and shakers.

 The other edition, a modest affair by an unknown minister, Elias Brewster Hillard, was a small, thin volume of profiles of the last surviving soldiers of the struggle for independence from Great Britain, each illustrated with an original photograph of the grizzled centenarian.